legend-exp/remage/docs/rmg-commands.md

 * `EdepCutLow` – Set a lower energy cut that has to be met for this event to be stored.
 * `EdepCutHigh` – Set an upper energy cut that has to be met for this event to be stored.
 * `AddDetectorForEdepThreshold` – Take this detector into account for the filtering by /EdepThreshold.
+If this is not set all detectors are used.
 * `DiscardPhotonsIfNoGermaniumEdep` – Discard optical photons (before simulating them), if no edep in germanium detectors occurred in the same event.
 * `StoreSinglePrecisionPosition` – Use float32 (instead of float64) for position output.
 * `StoreSinglePrecisionEnergy` – Use float32 (instead of float64) for energy output.